fsvreddit/bot-bouncer/README.md

 * Fix issues that could result in ban appeals not being processed on subreddits using Bot Bouncer
 * Add option to add a mod note on accounts banned by Bot Bouncer
 * Pre-populate appeal message with a placeholder message (thanks, /u/Drunken_Economist!)
+* Enhance Bad Social Links evaluator to look at links on posts, not just social links in profile
 * Internal changes to support operations on /r/BotBouncer

 ## v1.17.15